 - Trim excess vinyl backing – Again, vinyl is just one big sticker.
 Stickers are placed on backing to keep the adhesive side sticky.
 The same applies to vinyl.
 Once you have cut your design on your Cricut machine, you’ll weed your vinyl and then you’ll want to cut away the excess vinyl backing.
 This will help when laying down your design and making sure it is placed the way you would like it.

-- Create a hinge – Several years ago, when the Cricut cutting machines made cutting your own vinyl possible, a good friend of mine, who owned a large scale sign making company, taught me her tricks for applying vinyl.
-Each of these tricks I still use each time.
+- Create a hinge – Several years ago, when the Cricut cutting machines made cutting your own vinyl possible, a good friend of mine, who owned a large-scale sign-making company, taught me her tricks for applying vinyl.
+Each of these tricks, I still use them every time.
 One of them is to use the transfer tape to create a “hinge” at the top of your design.
 Check out the video and you’ll see what I mean.

-- Pull transfer tape low, slow and diagonally – My sign making friend also taught me this years ago.
+- Pull transfer tape low, slow, and diagonally – My sign-making friend also taught me this years ago.
 When removing the transfer tape, pull low, slow and diagonally.
-What I mean by low is, you are essentially folding the non-sticky side over on it’s self as you are pulling as close to your surface as possible.
+What I mean by low is, that you are essentially folding the non-sticky side over on itself as you are pulling as close to your surface as possible.
 When do that along with pulling diagonally, you’ll be less likely to pull the vinyl back up as you remove the transfer tape.

 A Quick Note on Materials